benjaminkriebel/chip-8-interpreter/README.md

 ./chip8.exe <PATH_TO_ROM>
 ```

-The ROMs in the `roms` directory are public domain, and were downloaded from https://www.zophar.net/pdroms/chip8.html.
+The ROMs in the `roms` directory are public domain and were downloaded from https://www.zophar.net/pdroms/chip8.html.

 ## References
 I referred to the following resouces while working on this project: